Shanbashir1/Loving-Pizza/README.md

 ## Technology Used
 For my thrid project Python I the following technologies were used to complete my
 ### Languages Used
-1. **Python** was used the main programming language used for my project.
+1. **Python** was used as the main programming language for my project.
 It was widley used throughout my project.
 ### Hosting Service
 **GITHUB** was used to create, host the web design on to the platform.
 The benefit of github was to create repositories, branches, commits, and pull requests.
 Github was also a great way to share your design to mentors and other colleagues and tutors to help view your code and seek further input and support.
 ### IDE